pozilei/Telegram-MissRose_bot-DefaultAntiSpamConfig/README.md

 Find [here](https://missrose.org/guide/) a complete list of commands and documentation.

-Following is a set of pre-configured settings.
+Following is the set of pre-configured settings.

 Command | Action | Pre-configured value
 ------------ | ------------- | -------------